 Clean the surface

-Wipe off any dust and debris from the wood slice with a clean cloth.
+Wipe off any dust and debris from the wood slice with a clean microfiber cloth (an old dry toothbrush helps to get into the cracks if the cloth cannot).
 You can also use an air compressor to get rid of any dust.
 Be careful to not get too close to the bark on a live edge wood slice.
 The strong air may remove delicate bark pieces and can come off.
 If you don’t have access to an air compressor, use a brush to sweep of the dust or, better yet, use a bristle attachment on a vacuum to safely capture the dust.

 Sanding Tools